 Rick Mangini served as interim CEO while the Board conducted their hiring process.
 As previously planned, he returned to his position as Executive Vice President.

-Rick serves as Executive Vice President at MBA Research and is responsible operations and program of work in conjunction with senior staff.
-Rick led the development and implementation of a national system of accreditation for exemplary business administration programs which included the areas of management, marketing, finance, and entrepreneurship.
-He has also developed a system of digital micro-credentials, and works with business engagement initiatives.
-From October 2019 to July 2020, Rick served as Interim CEO for MBA Research, performing all of the responsibilities of the President/CEO position.
-Prior to joining MBA Research, his career spanned 36 plus years in career and technical education.
+Rick serves as Executive Vice President at MBA Research and is responsible for operations and program of work in conjunction with senior staff.
+Prior to joining MBA Research in 2012, his career spanned 36 plus years in career and technical education.
 He spent the last 25 years of his career with the Ohio Department of Education where he served as a consultant for Marketing Education before moving into the position of Assistant Director for Business, Marketing and Information Technology.
 He finished his career as Associate CTE State Director.
-While at the Ohio Department of Education, Rick was State Advisor for Ohio DECA and Business Professionals of America.
+Rick was State Advisor for Ohio DECA and Business Professionals of America.
 He served on the Board of Directors for MBA Research, DECA and BPA.
 He is an Honorary Life Member of DECA and was inducted into the National Hall of Fame for BPA.
 He also received a Lifetime Achievement Award from Ohio Association of Career Technical Education.
-Rick retired from the Ohio Department of Education in June, 2011.
-Rick earned both his Bachelor’s degree in Marketing Education and Master’s degree in Vocational Education from the Ohio State University.
+The Ohio DECA Board of Trustees named Rick Ohio DECA State Advisor Emeritus.

 Marsha joined us in 2002 when she assumed the challenge of providing the absolute best customer service in the world.
 Odds are, when you call or email, Marsha’s the one who will find the answer to your questions or solution to your challenges.
 She handles most order processing and you’ll also find her working our booth at trade show exhibits.
 She’s a major behind-the-scenes leader at the annual MBA Conclave (and has been seen at the infamous Conclave Casino).
 Recently, Marsha has accepted responsibility for the operations side of our online testing programs.